Doregon/tnpsh-wiki/big-stinky-brew/utilities/arch-spoof.md

 **Connecting to PSN is never 100% safe**

 #Arch Spoof Enabler/Disabler

-[Arch Spoof](http://store.brewology.com/ahomebrew.php?brewid=266) is an app that changes your firmware version (Syscon) to appear to be a different version.
+[Arch Spoof](http://store.brewology.com/ahomebrew.php?brewid=266) is an app that changes your firmware version (SYSCON) to appear to be a different version.
 This is useful for taking a lower version CFW on to PSN without updating it.
 This spoofer only works with non-Cobra CFW or Rebug REX.

 # Installation

 1. If you have a different spoofer enabled, disable and uninstall it